PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 >>> sorted(electron.categories)
 ['charged', 'electron', 'fermion', 'lepton', 'matter', 'stable']

-Membership of a particle within a category may be checked using the `~plasmapy.particles.particle_class.Particle.is_category` method, which also lists all valid particle categories.
+Membership of a particle within a category may be checked using
+|is_category|.

 >>> alpha.is_category('lepton')
 False